Content

 Drug Class

 Both Xanax and Ativan are benzodiazepines and work by enhancing the effects of gamma-aminobutyric acid (GABA) in the brain.
-GABA [5*] is a neurotransmitter that plays a role in regulating anxiety and promotes a calming effect, which can contribute to reducing the symptoms of anxiety and panic disorder.
+GABA[4] is a neurotransmitter that plays a role in regulating anxiety and causes someone to feel calmer, which can contribute to reducing the symptoms of anxiety and panic disorder.

 Uses